Product SiteDocumentation Site

 Administrators are able to bypass this check to enable them to create special accounts like anonymous access and other service accounts that don't need notifications.

 When enabled, the uniqueness of email addresses will be enforced for new users as well as updates to existing ones.
-Note that there can be duplicate emails before this option was turned ON.
 Default is ON.

 Only allow and send email to addresses in the given domain(s).
 This is useful as a security feature and it is also useful in cases like Sourceforge where its servers are limited to only sending emails to SourceForge email addresses in order to avoid spam. $g_limit_email_domains = array( 'users.sourceforge.net', 'sourceforge.net' );